Danrangi/Diabetes-Doctor/README.md

-WMC Doctor – Diabetes Prediction Web App
+Diabetes Doctor – Diabetes Prediction Web App

 This project uses a Weighted Median Classifier (WMC) to predict the likelihood of diabetes based on patient health data.
 It combines multiple ML models using their weighted accuracy to make more reliable predictions.